-ManpowerGroup has grown from one office in Milwaukee, Wisconsin in 1948 to a $22 billion business that works with nearly 500,000 clients and over four million associates each year.
+ManpowerGroup has grown from one office in Milwaukee, Wisconsin in 1948 to a $22 billion business that works with 400,000 clients and 3.4 million associates each year.

 Manpower is founded in Milwaukee, Wisconsin, U.S., in 1948 by attorneys Elmer Winter and Aaron Scheinfeld.
 Manpower began with an idea — Winter and Scheinfeld needed a typist to work on a deadline project but were unable to source a substitute on a temporary basis.
 This led them to ask other businesses how they coped with staffing emergencies — none had a satisfactory answer.
 Winter and Scheinfeld concluded that there was a market for a temporary help agency — and Manpower was born.